nejidevelops/haipcrm/README.md

 Live View
 You can view a live version of the Haip CRM app at https://haipcrm.vercel.app/.
+The update live version of the Haip CRM app is https://unrivaled-fox-07e047.netlify.app/

 ## Getting Started
 To get started with Haip CRM, clone the repository from GitHub and run the following command to install the required dependencies: